dakeshi/theswiftbook/chapters/optionals.md

 }
 ```

 If you are sure that optionals have a value, you can access its underlying value using an exclamation mark, such as `cityOne!`.
-It's very [dangerous](implicitly_unwrapped_optionals.md#dangers) to use an optional with `!` when an optional has no value.
+It's very [dangerous](#force-unwrapping) to use an optional with `!` when an optional has no value.

 ### `optional binding`

 An optional can bind its value to a constant or variable.
-It is called `optional binding`.
+So, it is called `optional binding`.
 For example:

 ```swift
 if let cityTwoName = cityTwo {